abhisekdutta507/documentation/javascript/what-is-promise?/README.md

 #### Promise.all()

-Short-circuits and rejects if any promise rejects.
-All promises must be resolved.
+Rejected if any promise is rejected.
+All promises must be fulfilled.
+When all promises are fulfilled it returns an array of fulfilled responses.

 ```js
 const wait = async (n = 1) => {